 Here’s an example of how we’ve implemented personalization at Content Science Review.

-The latest Salesforce State of Marketing report found that 82% of marketing leaders credit personalization with a major or moderate boost in customer advocacy, and 92% say the same for its impact on brand building.
+According to the Salesforce State of Marketing report, 82% of marketing leaders credit personalization with a major or moderate boost in customer advocacy, and 92% say the same for its impact on brand building.

 Personalization can also aid in hiring the best content team members and requires telling a candidate why you’re contacting them.
 “You have a great background” is the same line a dozen other recruiters have used that week.
 Explaining why s/he has a great background, and how it aligns with the job and company is a much more personalized (and productive) way of reaching out.—Forbes

 Obviously, one of the most challenging aspects of personalization is respecting consumer privacy.
-Over 50% of people are willing to share personal data in exchange for personalized discounts, recommendations, or experiences.
-Yet high-profile data breaches have made privacy a concern for both consumers and brands.
-According to Salesforce, only 30% of marketers are satisfied in their ability to balance personalization with privacy.
+Half of Americans have decided not to use a product or service because of privacy concerns.
+High-profile data breaches have made privacy a concern for both consumers and brands.

 While ‘overpersonalization’ can easily be perceived as creepy, going too far with personalization can actually result in homogeneous experiences for users.
 “Placing users’ interests into a narrow segment can cause content to feel boring and even dated,” Nielsen Norman Group states.